 Knock-out mutations are available in most wheat genes providing an invaluable resource for characterising gene function.
 Targeting Induced Local Lesions In Genomes (TILLING) is a method of inducing and identifying mutations in specific genes.
 This section will describe how to use the in silico wheat TILLING resource.
-This resource consists of TILLING populations developed in tetraploid durum wheat cv 'Kronos' and hexaploid bread wheat cv 'Cadenza' as part of a joint project between the University of California Davis, Rothamsted Research, The Earlham Institute, and John Innes Centre (Krasileva et al., 2017).
-The exome sequences of 1,535 Kronos (tetraploid) and 1,200 Cadenza (hexaploid) mutants have been re-sequenced using Illumina next-generation sequencing.
-In the original publication (Krasileva et al., 2017) the raw data was aligned to the best available genome at the time (CSS released in 2014).
-This dataset is still available as legacy (described below in section e).
-However, given the latest genome release in 2018 (RefSeq) the raw data has been realigned to the IWGSC RefSeqv1.0 genome assembly, mutations identified, and their effects predicted based on the IWGSC RefSeqv1.1 annotation.
-For more information on the latest mutation calls see Ensembl Plants.
+This resource consists of TILLING populations developed in tetraploid durum wheat cv 'Kronos' and hexaploid bread wheat cv 'Cadenza' as part of a joint project between the University of California Davis, Rothamsted Research, The Earlham Institute, and John Innes Centre.
+The exome sequences of 1,535 Kronos (tetraploid) and 1,200 Cadenza (hexaploidy) mutants have been re-sequenced using Illumina next-generation sequencing, the raw data aligned to the IWGSC RefSeqv1.0 genome assembly, mutations identified, and their effects predicted based on the IWGSC RefSeqv1.1 annotation.

 The following document will explain how to select TILLING mutants for your gene(s) of interest.
-To begin, you will need the IWGSC RefSeq v1.1 gene model identifier for your gene(s) (see "Finding wheat orthologs" for more information).
+To begin, you will need the IWGSC RefSeq v1.1 gene model identifier for your gene(s) (see "Finding wheat orthologues" for more information).

-a) Using Ensembl Plants to find TILLING mutations
+a) Using EnsemblPlants to find TILLING mutations

-- 1. Go to www.plants.ensembl.org. - 2.
-Search for your gene on Ensembl Plants using the IWGSC RefSeqv1.1 gene ID (see "Gene models" and "Using Ensembl Plants" for details). - 3.
-Click the link for your desired gene and make sure you are on the Gene tab view (Figure 1a).

-4. TILLING mutants can be accessed using either the 'variant table' or 'variant image' links on the left-hand side of the page (Figure 1b, c).
+- 1. Go to www.plants.ensembl.org - 2.
+Search for your gene on EnsemblPlants using the IWGSC RefSeqv1.1 gene ID (see "Gene models" and "Using EnsemblPlants" for details) - 3.
+Click the link for your desired gene and make sure you are on the Gene tab view (Figure 1a). - 4.
+TILLING mutants can be accessed using either the 'variant table' or 'variant image' links on the left-hand side of the page (Figure 1b, d).

-Figure 1: Ensembl Plants gene tab
+Figure 1: EnsemblPlants gene tab